congtung10t2/PizzaApp/README.md

 iOS App Pizza delivery is using viper architecture with RxSwift.
 MoyaRx to do API mock.

+App is no storyboard and using xib with snapkit to do UI coding.

-Unit test will be coming soon.
+Refactoring and unit test will be coming soon.